Chelsea snatch late victory, Arsenal and City win

 Hull are six points clear of trouble, one behind 10th-placed West Ham United who continued their recent resurgence with a 3-1 win over Southampton.

-Maya Yoshida headed Southampton in front but West Ham struck back to record their fourth straight league win with goals from Matt Jarvis, Carlton Cole and Kevin Nolan.
+Maya Yoshida headed Southampton in front but West Ham struck back to record their fourth straight league victory with goals from Matt Jarvis, Carlton Cole and Kevin Nolan.

 (Editing by Tony Jimenez)